immortalshadow007/ProtoSim/README.md

-### ProtoSim: Automated A/B Testing Framework
+### ProtoSim: Varient data generation for training AI models (Sophisticated ML algos)

 **Description:**

-ProtoSim is a comprehensive framework designed to facilitate automated A/B testing for AI model prototypes.
+ProtoSim is a project designed to facilitate automated A/B testing for AI model prototypes.
 The project workflow involves:

 1. **Data Generation**: Creates random data for two app variations.
 2. **Data Analysis**: Processes the generated data through an analysis pipeline, producing insights and visualizations.
-3. **Data Storage**: Organizes analyzed data in a PostgreSQL database, while storing graph images in a local folder and recording their file paths in the database.
+3. **Data Storage**: Organizes analyzed data in a PostgreSQL database.

 **Key Features:**
 - **Automated A/B Testing**: Seamlessly generates and analyzes data for different app variations.